 Understand the tax benefits of Cash ISAs

-Basic rate taxpayers can earn £1,000 of interest per year before any tax is due.
+Outside of ISAs, basic rate taxpayers can earn £1,000 of interest per year before any tax is due.
 The allowance drops to £500 for higher rate taxpayers.
 If you’re an additional rate taxpayer, the allowance is withdrawn and you will be taxed on all interest earned outside of an ISA.

-Other than that, the beauty of Cash ISAs are they are straight forward and easy to understand.
+The beauty of Cash ISAs are they are straight forward and easy to understand.
 Your savings are protected by the Financial Services Compensation Scheme up to £85,000 per bank.

 You can check if your savings are protected here.